Wappsto/javascript-wappsto-wapp/README.md

 await value.addEvent('error', 'something went wrong');
 ```

-### To request access to an exsisting object from the user
+### To request access to an existing object from the user

-To request access to an exsisting object, a request have to be
+To request access to an existing object, a request have to be
 send.
 You can request a single object or multiple objects of the same
 type.
 To request access to multiple objects, you can specify the
 amount after fx. the name `findByName('name', 3)`.
 You can also